Public Information Representative

 PI is a great way to get involved!
 I have been a PI rep for a meeting and have also been a part of an active Local Service Group.
 One activity we undertook was to post our meetings online as calendar announcements.
 We posted in several different websites, including Eventbrite, which shows the statistics for how many people have viewed the meeting or showed interest in coming.
 As a result, I've responded to people's inquiries about the meeting.
 It always gives me joy to see that people are seeing our meeting when they are looking online for a solution.
 It's a fairly easy thing to do, and many websites will let you post the meeting for years out, so it is not much work to see the seeds of recovery planted online.

-My experience with PI since moving to the frontier has been more challenging than I thought it would be.
+My experience with PI since moving to the frontier [term previously used to describe an area far away from an established in-person FA fellowship] has been more challenging than I thought it would be.
 Since English is the third language in the country where I live, I had to go about looking for various places where English-language announcements are advertised specifically.
 I found a website where, in addition to having a free monthly calendar where I asked them to post our meeting, we also pay for our ad to be featured every month so that if anyone is looking for a job, an apartment, or other various items, they will see our ad come up.
 We have had many people call because they have seen either the ad or the calendar announcement.

 Other places we have advertised include putting up flyers on bus stops and on bulletin boards around the city, especially in places where we hold our meetings or attend various AA meetings.
 We have also submitted emails to doctors in hospitals, telling them about the program.
 We have tried to get weblinks posted on various local websites that support mental health and have tried to give our trifolds out whenever we are asked about the program.

 Doing this PI work really reminds me of the paragraph in the Big Book where the writer is disheartened because he feels like he tried so hard to help other alcoholics, and no one stayed sober.
 Yet his wife reminded him that they were both sober.
 I often feel that way.
 I am a results-oriented addict, and it can be disheartening that people who see our ads and call about the meeting don't come or don't stay, but the truth is I get to be grateful that I'm still here.
 Every month when I put up our ad, every flier I put on a bus stop that someone stops me and asks about, and every call I take from someone who has seen our ad and is interested in the program not only plants a seed but also reminds me why I need to be here.
-I get to talk about the program and recall that I'm no “greater” or “less than” and that I'm just another food addict, living on the frontier and trying to stay abstinent and help someone who might be sick or suffering.
+I get to talk about the program and recall that I'm no “greater” or “less than” and that I'm just another food addict, living on the frontier [term previously used to describe an area far away from an established in-person FA fellowship] and trying to stay abstinent and help someone who might be sick or suffering.

 As a PI Rep for one of seven meetings currently working together to host an FA Information session, I appreciate the opportunity to work with fellows I don’t see at my regular committed meetings and to make new connections.
 We have been meeting monthly on the phone since March and are all very excited for our upcoming event!
 Working together, we have been able to send out a press release to multiple outlets.
 So far, one town newspaper has published it.
 We have created an Information Session trifold that has meeting information for the seven participating meetings, and we are creating a special “Information Session Phone List” that will be included in the newcomer packets we distribute that day.
 We have been going out together into our communities to post flyers and place racks—it’s so much easier when you’re not alone!
 We planned the Information Session for a Saturday afternoon and will begin the event with a fellowship lunch.